 As summertime comes to a close, plenty of folks begin to shift their sights toward adventures into the mountains or ski hills.
 That means fewer people at the beach to compete with for parking, lodging, and relaxation.
 When you think of reasons why you need to visit Panama City Beach in the fall, this one is as big as any of them.

 In addition to less competition for real estate on the beach or at your favorite restaurant, it also means that you can enjoy the abundance of great local attractions, like Panama City Beach aquariums, without waiting in line.
-Shop and play at Pier Park’s million square foot outdoor mall, catch a flick at the IMAX Theatre, hit the town and head to Club La Vela or Spinnaker for live entertainment, or cruise on over to the Ripley’s Believe It or Not Museum to learn about the universe in a fun, engaging atmosphere.
+Shop and play at Pier Park’s million square foot outdoor mall, catch a flick at the IMAX Theatre, hit the town and head to Spinnaker for live entertainment, or cruise on over to the Ripley’s Believe It or Not Museum to learn about the universe in a fun, engaging atmosphere.
 With little to no traffic you can easily zip to and from your favorite spots and park close to your various destinations!

 Panama City Beach News